 A simple coating consisting of prepared horseradish, whole grain mustard and rosemary that adds a ton of flavor to these pork chops.
 Goes perfectly on fish or chicken too!

-I’ve had this recipe in my small recipe box for years so when a local friend of mine was looking for a way to make pork loin for her family, this was the recipe for Horseradish & Whole Grain Mustard Encrusted Pork Loin Chops is the one I went to.
+I’ve had this recipe in my small recipe box for years.
+So when a local friend of mine was looking for a way to make pork loin for her family, this recipe for Horseradish & Whole Grain Mustard Encrusted Pork Loin Chops is the one I went to.

 This “paste” as I like to call it, is so easy and quick to prepare.
 She has since made it this way twice that I’m aware of and her family really loves it.